 Who hasn’t seen at least a few NCIS episodes?
 Take a New Orleans-themed NCIS walking tour and dive into the details of the most well-known set locations from the popular TV show.

 Climb aboard the Creole Queen Paddlewheeler and enjoy one of the most iconic boat tours in New Orleans.
-You will enjoy historical narration about the 1815 Battle of New Orleans, Jean Lafitte National Historic Park and Preserve, and tour the Chalmette Battlefield, while munching on some delicious local cuisine.
+You will enjoy historical narration about the 1815 Battle of New Orleans, Jean Lafitte National Historical Park and Preserve, and tour the Chalmette Battlefield, while munching on some delicious local cuisine.

 Why not spend your summer vacation exploring the French Quarter and the surrounding areas?
 You will find great food, amazing culture, and beautiful scenery to enjoy.

-If you need to escape the New Orleans' sun and want to experience a more sophisticated side to the city, take a trip to the Ogden Museum of Art.
+If you need to escape the New Orleans sun and want to experience a more sophisticated side to the city, take a trip to the Ogden Museum of Art.
 Open seven days a week, this museum is home to beautiful pieces of artwork in its five-story glass and stone building.

 You can’t come to the area and not spend some time exploring the beautiful French Quarter!
-You can definitely go by yourself, but a French Quarter Tour is a great way to learn all there is to know about the history, architecture, and culture of this special area.
+You can definitely go by yourself, but a French Quarter tour is a great way to learn all there is to know about the history, architecture, and culture of this special area.

 Although New Orleans is known for its food, some of the most fun and unique workout classes and gyms can be found here.
 Try out a new way to burn off that gumbo from last night at Dancing Grounds, Reyn Studios, or Higherpower.

-If you are looking for a fun and memorable way to do some sightseeing in New Orleans, make sure to book a spot on a New Orleans Double Decker Hop-On Hop-Off Bus Tour.
+If you are looking for a fun and memorable way to do some sightseeing in New Orleans, make sure to book a spot on a New Orleans Double Decker Hop-On Hop-Off bus tour.
 You will get to enjoy a tour from a local guide and can get off and back on the bus whenever you choose to further explore the area.

 There are just some things you can truly only explore by bicycle, and that goes for many parts of New Orleans.
-Hop on a cruise bicycle and peddle along with your educational tour guide, as you learn about the 300 years of history in the French Quarter.
+Hop on a cruise bicycle and pedal along with your educational tour guide, as you learn about the 300 years of history in the French Quarter.

 Whether at sunset or during the day, you will definitely want to treat yourself to a sailing trip in New Orleans.
 Listen to the waves around your stunning sailboat, while you get to see the city from a completely new perspective.